Key Health Coverage Definitions

 Maintenance medications are ongoing, long-term prescriptions for conditions such as high blood pressure, high cholesterol and diabetes.
 Smart90 is a program managed by Express Scripts that gives you two ways to get a 90-day supply of your maintenance medications.
 You can conveniently fill these prescriptions either through home delivery (mail order) from the Express Scripts Pharmacy or from Walgreens, the Smart90 network pharmacy for our plan.
 Your physician must write the prescription for a 90-day supply.

 You are allowed two fills of maintenance medications from other retail pharmacies before you must switch to Walgreens or home delivery.
 If you continue to use 30-day supplies or fill at a pharmacy that is not part of the Smart90 network, you will pay 100% of the cost of your maintenance medication.
-Please note that you may fill 90-day prescriptions for maintenance medications without penalty at Nemours outpatient pharmacies as noted below.
+Please note that you may fill 90-day prescriptions for maintenance medications without penalty at a Nemours outpatient pharmacy.

 For more information regarding the Smart90 program, please contact Express Scripts directly, via their website or toll-free number listed in Contacts.